BluFedora/blufedora.github.io/markdown/style_guide_2018.md

 ## Macros

-- Macros should be declared at the top of the file and in all capitals:
+- Macros should be declared at the top of the file if in the header.
+- UPPER_SNAKE_CASE should be used for naming.

   ```c
       // NOTE(Shareef): This macros gives me the max of two values.